stacksgov/sips/sips/sip-019/sip-019-token-metadata-update-notifications.md

     * Accepting third party solutions would invite developers to use many different hinting service APIs and implementations, defeating the standardization purpose of this SIP.
 Moving notifications to the blockchain establishes a canonical way to store and access them.
+    * Even if a decentralized off-chain third-party solution is found, it could still add a layer of friction for developer adoption.
 1. They are not future proof
     * If the selected off-chain service changes at any point, a migration to another notification channel will be much more difficult once the Stacks ecosystem has more token applications and